 If you took the Myers-Briggs (a personality assessment), and fell on the “Intuition” side of the spectrum (like me!), it’s likely you’re already a “big picture” thinker.
 If you’re on the “Sensing” side, you’re more apt to examine individual facts before considering the sum of all parts.

-The following strategies promote “big picture” thinking:
+The following strategies promote “big picture” thinking for better decision-making:

 Ask around to learn how others’ view your situation.
 Every perspective you collect is another piece of the “big picture” puzzle.